E-Davies/team-profile-generator/README.md

 This command-line application has been created to allow a manager to generate a webpage that displays their team's basic info so that they have quick access to their team's emails and GitHub profiles.

-Using Node.js and the fs & inquirer NPM dependencies, this CLI application will take user input to produce a fully complete team.html file that displays the team's details.
+Using Node.js and the fs & inquirer npm dependencies, this CLI application will take user input to produce a fully complete team.html file that displays the team's details.

 Unit testing has been created for this application which can be run with Jest.